Badrinathtamanna/Zomato-Analysis-Excel-Dashboard/README.md

 Clear and concise presentation of key findings.

 Usage:
-Open the Excel file containing the dashboard.
+Open the Excel file: Zomata Analysis - Dataset.xlsx containing the dashboard.
 Explore the interactive visualizations to gain insights into Zomato's business performance.
 Use the filters and slicers to drill down into specific data points.